-So when I saw this delicious looking recipe in my Cooking Light Magazine, I had to try it out.
+So when I saw this delicious looking loaded eggs in a muffin tin recipe in my Cooking Light Magazine, I had to try it out.

 A little bit of preparation is required, but it’s so well worth it.

-Cut each slice in half diagonally and then brush each side of the bread with a little bit of melted butter and place into muffin cups.
+Then, cut each slice in half diagonally and then brush each side of the bread, using a basting brush, with a little bit of melted butter and place into muffin cups.

 Here’s what the bread looks like in the muffin tin before baking them into crispy cups.